-One could try to interpret the world-sheet of the minimal surface as a dynamical process (although we repeat that the surface is not governed by an evolutionary equation, but by the static equation at one time slice).
-First, we consider hyperplanes in the bulk which correspond to the circular boundaries at infinity.
-Since they are static in the sense of the Killing vector ∂T , these hyperplanes move with the acceleration larger then $1/\ell$.
+First, we consider hyperbolic planes in the bulk which correspond to the circular boundaries at infinity.
+Since they are static in the sense of the Killing vector ∂T , these planes move with the acceleration larger then $1/\ell$.
 They are coming from infinity towards each other, decelerating from the speed of light to the zero velocity and accelerating back to infinity asymptotically approaching the speed of light.
-The points at infinity from which the hyperplanes start and where they end are those infinite bifurcation points of the Killing vector ∂T .
+The points at infinity from which the planes start and where they end are those infinite bifurcation points of the Killing vector ∂T .
 In this sense we can speak about two accelerating circular boundaries at infinity.
 Clearly, the world-sheets of these boundaries are not smooth at the infinite bifurcation points.

 We can now look at the world-sheet of the minimal surface spanned between these accelerated circles in terms of the global cosmological time τ .
-Its time slices correspond to horizontal planes in Fig. 21.
-Starting in the middle of the surface (at the closest approach of the circles) the minimal surface has exactly the shape depicted in Fig. 4.
+Time slices of the global time correspond to horizontal planes in figure 21.
+Starting at time of the closest approach of the circles (the horizontal plane in the middle of the vertical direction in figure 21), the minimal surface has exactly the shape depicted in figure 4.
 After that the circular boundaries are accelerating away from each other and the minimal surface starts to deform.
-When the time-slice $\tau = \text{const}$ reaches the top singular line of the world-sheet, the minimal surface tears into two pieces.
-At later times, these two pieces are still attached to the circular boundaries at infinity and they fly from each other.
+When the timeslice $\tau = \text{const}$ reaches the top singular line of the world-sheet, the minimal surface tears into two pieces.
+At later times, these two pieces are still attached to the circular boundaries at infinity and they fly away from each other.
 On the other side they are terminated by the singular vertexes which describe the place where the minimal surface was torn.
 These vertexes flies from each other with a superluminal speed (along the spacelike singular lines σ).
 This view corresponds to the earlier observation that the minimal surface can join two disjoint circles at infinity only if they are closer than the critical distance $s{\rm cr}$.
 For the circles accelerating from each other the minimal surface thus cannot exist when they get too far.

 However, one should be cautious with such an interpretation since we are mixing here the static picture with respect to one Killing vector with the description in terms of time of another Killing vector.
 Also, we should remember that the world-sheet of the minimal surface is not a world-sheet of a causally evolving matter.
+However, this description can still shine some understanding on the character of the minimal surface.
+Although the equation of the minimal surface is intrinsically static (as well as whole concept of the entropy of the subsystem in equilibrium) the dynamical relation among the Killing vectors allows us study some dynamical characteristics.5